 Because there are so many clinical offerings, we encourage you to learn as much as you can before applying.
-In addition to coming to our Open House, you should consult with the faculty and staff of the Office of Clinical & Experiential Programs as well as the Career Development & Public Service Office for advice and guidance on which programs will fit with your educational and career goals.
+In addition to coming to our Open House, you should consult with the faculty and staff of the Office of Clinical & Experiential Programs as well as the Career Development Office for advice and guidance on which programs will fit with your educational and career goals.
 Recognizing that acquiring professional skills and values in a real-world context is an essential component of legal education, BU Law guarantees every interested student at least one clinical opportunity during his or her second or third year of law school.
 All clinics have a class component to accompany the fieldwork.